Line of duty death

-A line of duty death is a death in the fire service or the police service while on duty.
+A line of duty death (LODD) is a death in the emergency services while on duty.

 United States

 Firefighting

 The National Fire Protection Association (NFPA) report has tracked on-duty firefighter deaths in the United States since 1977.
 The average annual number of on-duty firefighter deaths from 2014 to 2018 was 65.
 However, in 2019, there were 48 on-duty firefighter deaths in the United States, a sharp drop and the first year that the annual total was under 50 deaths.
 Of the 48 on-duty deaths in 2019, 20 were career firefighters and 25 were volunteer firefighters, one was a civilian Defense Department employee, one was a state land management employee, and one was a federal land management agency employee.

 Sudden cardiac death has consistently constituted the largest share of on-duty firefighter deaths.
 Of 2019 on-duty firefighter deaths in the U.S., 54% were due to medical emergencies, overexertion, or stress (included in this category were 22 heart attacks or other sudden cardiac deaths, 2 strokes, 1 heatstroke, and 1 suicide); 13% by fire progress (such as being trapped or overrun) or explosions, 8% were struck by a vehicle, 8% died in vehicle crashes, 6% fell from heights (such as buildings, fire apparatus, roofs, and bridges), and 10% died from other causes.
 In 2019, of on-duty firefighter deaths, 27% died at fire sites (10 structure fires, 3 wildland fires), 19% died during non-fire emergencies, 19% died while responding to or returning from alarms, 10% died in training, and 25% died in other on-duty settings (such as performing ordinary fire station, administrative, or maintenance duties).